adetalhouet/ocp-ztp/hypershift/README.md

 Two records are required for the hypershift cluster to be functional and accessible.
-The first on is for the hosted cluster API server, which is exposed through NodePort
+The first on is for the hosted cluster API server, which is exposed through NodePort This IP is one of the ACM cluster node.
 ~~~
 api-server.hypershift-test.adetalhouet.ca.
 IN	A	192.168.123.10
 ~~~

 The second one is to provide ingress.
 Better solution could be implemented to have keepavlive and load balancing between the workers.
+The IP is one of the hypershift cluster's worker node.
 ~~~
 *.apps.hypershift-test.adetalhouet.ca.
 IN	A	192.168.123.20
 ~~~